Benign prostatic hyperplasia (BPH), is a common condition among men over 45 years of age.

 Symptoms can be similar, including raise in PSA levels.
 However, symptoms of an enlarged prostate are highly heterogeneous; some men experience mild symptoms, and others present with severe complications.

-The procedure for BPH will largely depend on the type and extent of your symptoms; typical treatment approaches are watchful waiting, lifestyle changes, and medications.
+The treatment options for BPH will largely depend on the type and extent of your symptoms; typical treatment approaches are watchful waiting, lifestyle changes, and medications.

 In rare situations, enlarged prostate surgery is used to partly or entirely remove the prostate gland.